How to Choose the Right RAG Use Case for Your Needs

 They're not building AI experiments.
 They're building products that work.

-1. Customer Support Assistants
+1. Customer Support Chatbot

 Why RAG is Useful Here